jay-johnson/train-ai-with-django-swagger-jwt/webapp/drf_network_pipeline/docs/source/deploy-antinex-on-kubernetes.rst

     sudo su
     ./prepare.sh

-.. note:: This has only been tested on Ubuntu 18.04 and requires commenting out all swap entries in ``/etc/fstab`` to work
+.. note:: This has only been tested on CentOS 7 and Ubuntu 18.04 and requires commenting out all swap entries in ``/etc/fstab`` to work

+.. warning:: This guide used to install the cluster on Ubuntu 18.04, but after seeing high CPU utilization after a few days of operation this guide was moved to CentOS 7.
+The specific issues on Ubuntu were logged in ``journalctl -xe`` and appeared to be related to "volumes not being found" and "networking disconnects".

 Validate
 --------